KegHub/tap-task-action/README.md

     # Default: 'develop'
     cli_git_branch: ''

-    # The git ref of the tap to checkout.
+    # For PUSH events, the git ref of the tap to checkout.
     # When checking out the repository that triggered a workflow, this
     # defaults to the reference or SHA for that event.
     #